defo-project/ech-dev-utils/howtos/CI-builds.md

 # DEfO Project CI build/test setup

-The goal of these continuuous integration (CI) builds and tests is to identify any cases where upstream code has diverged from our ECH-enabled forks, such that a ``git merge`` would fail, or a basic test of the result of such a merge fails.
+The goal of these continuous integration (CI) builds and tests is to identify any cases where upstream code has diverged from our ECH-enabled forks, such that a ``git merge`` would fail, or a basic test of the result of such a merge fails.